Do you want to know the secret of the Ultimate Penetration Frame trick by Magic Wagon?

 Shift Ultimate Penetration Frame Plexiglass

-Just like this “Impossible Glass Penetration Trick Secret“, you have to move the obstacles.
+Just like the “Impossible Glass Penetration Trick Secret“, you have to shift the obstacle (glass).

-It doesn’t matter a simple closeup trick or a spectacular stage illusion, like walking through a brick wall, a mirror or floating through a piece of steel.
+It could be a closeup trick or a stage illusion, like walking through a brick wall, or floating through a piece of steel.

-In the beginning of the video, I noticed the performer DOES NOT show us the the side view of the right frame and the bottom frame.
+In the beginning of the video, the performer does not show the right side view and the bottom of the frame.

-He does shows us the back view of the frame and I noticed there is a C-shaped raised section on the left frame.
+But he does shows the back view of the frame with the C-shaped ledge on the left side of the frame.

-When you shift the window plexiglass to the middle, its width would definitely exceed the width of the whole frame.
+When he shifts the window plexiglass to the middle with the slider, the plexiglass would definitely exceed the width of the whole frame.

-In other words, one side of the plexiglass must be outside the frame, as I have illustrated below.
+In other words, the plexiglass right edge must be outside the frame, as I have illustrated below.

-In the video, the performer conveniently uses his left hand fingers to cover it, while it is holding the frame.
+In the video, the performer uses his left hand fingers to hide it, while it is holding the frame.

 I will show you the overshot plexiglass shortly.

-As I have just said, there must be a gap or an opening on the side of the right frame to allow the plexiglass to slide out.
+There must be a slit opening at the edge of the right frame to allow the extended plexiglass.

-You can see the glare reflected on the plexiglass between his third and fourth finger of his left hand.
+You can see the glare reflected on the plexiglass between the third and fourth finger of his left hand.

 NOTE: To see it clearer, slow down the playback speed to 0.25.

-This captured image is taken from the video at 0:52.
+This picture is captured from the video at 0:52.

 The second time is at 0:56